maxgalli/SingleHiggsCombinations/README.md

 cd SingleHiggsCombinations
 ```

-The `--recursive` flag automatically initializes and clones all submodules (including the inference tools).
+The `--recursive` flag automatically initializes and clones all submodules (including combine_workflow).

 ### 2. Source the Setup Script